yuvaldori/gigaspaces-wiki-jekyll/faq/openspaces-faq.markdown

 The current version of OpenSpaces enables dynamic reloading of **selected** service beans (business logic) without bringing down the processing unit.
 Read more [here]({%latestjavaurl%}/reloading-business-logic.html).

-{% infosign %} This mainly applies when wanting to change business logic of a Processing Unit that also starts a space, without shutting down the space.
+This mainly applies when wanting to change business logic of a Processing Unit that also starts a space, without shutting down the space.
 Any Processing Unit or other services that connect to the space remotely can be replaced easily with the current version.

+{%info%}

-{% lampon %} Didn't find the answers you were looking for?
+Didn't find the answers you were looking for?
 Feel free to **[write to us](mailto:feedback60@gigaspaces.com?subject=OpenSpaces%20FAQ)** or visit our **[forums](http://ask.gigaspaces.org)**.
+{%endinfo%}